HarryRichards2005/Harry-Richards-Portfolio/README.md

 Level 3 Data Technician Bootcamp
 --------------------------------

 I'm a career changer looking for an apprenticeship as a data technician.
 I have discovered a passion for working with data, finding solutions, and telling stories to make informed decisions.
-I am currently working on the Leep Talent Level 3 data bootcamp which is helping me to develop skills in Excel, Tableau, PowerBI, and SQL.
+I am currently working on the Leep Talent Level 3 data bootcamp which is helping me to develop skills in Excel, Tableau, PowerBI, SQL, Python, and Microsoft Azure.

 * 🌍  I'm based in Oxfordshire
 * 🖥️  See my portfolio at [Harry Richards Portfolio](https://sites.google.com/view/harryrichards/home)